whjms/llama-janky-chat/README.md

-# LLaMA-7B Frontend
+# LLaMA Frontend

-This is a **non-production ready** frontend for [LLaMA-7B](https://github.com/facebookresearch/llama).
+This is a **non-production ready** frontend for [LLaMA](https://github.com/facebookresearch/llama).
 Do not expose this to the internet unless you are prepared to have random scanners instantly take control of your machine.

 ![Demonstration video](demo.gif)